442nd Infantry Regiment (United States): Lost Battalion

 After less than two days in reserve, the 442nd was ordered to attempt the rescue of the "Lost Battalion" two miles east of Biffontaine.
-On 23 October Colonel Lundquist's 141st Regiment, soon to be known as the "Alamo" Regiment, began its attack on the German line that ran from Rambervillers to Biffontaine.
-Tuesday morning, 24 October, the left flank of the 141st, commanded by Technical Sergeant Charles H. Coolidge, ran into heavy action, fending off numerous German attacks throughout the days of 25 and 26 October.
+On 23 October Colonel Lundquist's 141st Regiment, soon to be known as the "Alamo" Regiment, had begun its attack on the German line that ran from Rambervillers to Biffontaine.
+Tuesday morning, 24 October, the left flank of the 141st, commanded by Technical Sergeant Charles H. Coolidge, had run into heavy action, fending off numerous German attacks throughout the days of 25 and 26 October.
 The right flank command post was overrun and 275 men of Lieutenant Colonel William Bird's 1st Battalion Companies A, B, C, and a platoon from Company D were cut off 2 km behind enemy lines.
 The "Lost Battalion" was cut off by German troops and was forced to dig in until help arrived.
 It was nearly a week before they saw friendly soldiers.

 At 4 a.m. on Friday 27 October, General John E. Dahlquist ordered the 442nd to move out and rescue the cut-off battalion.
 The 442nd had the support of the 522nd and 133rd Field Artillery units but at first made little headway against German General Richter's infantry and artillery front line.
 For the next few days the 442nd engaged in the heaviest fighting it had seen in the war, as the elements combined with the Germans to slow their advance.
 Dense fog and very dark nights prevented the men from seeing even twenty feet.
-Many men had to hang onto the man in front of him just to know where to go.
 Rainfall, snow, cold, mud, fatigue, trench foot, and even exploding trees plagued them as they moved deeper into the Vosges and closer to the German frontlines.
 The 141st continued fighting—in all directions.

 Airdrops with ammo and food for the 141st were called off by dense fog or landed in German hands.
 Many Germans did not know that they had cut off an American unit.
 "We didn't know that we had surrounded the Americans until they were being supplied by air.
 One of the supply containers, dropped by parachute, landed near us.
 The packages were divided up amongst us."
 Only on 29 October was the 442nd told why they were being forced to attack the German front lines so intensely.